-Traditional measures of transportation network performance do not provide a complete picture of travel efficiency and have contributed to the land use and transportation decisions in the U.S. that have caused substantial reliance on private automobiles with low levels of vehicle occupancy, or seat utilization.
+Traditional measures of transportation network performance do not provide a complete picture of travel efficiency and have contributed to the land use and transportation decisions in the U.S. that have caused substantial reliance on private automobiles with low levels of vehicle occupancy, better described as seat utilization.
 This reliance is difficult to change even in California, where state goals for GHG reduction have not translated to lower levels of driving or emissions.

 Learn more by contacting one of our industry experts.